tatumio/tatum-php/docs/Api/NotificationSubscriptionsApi.md

  <pre>{   "created": 1619176527481,   "amount": "0.005",   "orderAmount": "0.1",   "price": "0.02",   "type": "SELL",   "pair": "VC_CHF/VC_CHF3",   "id": "6082ab462936b4478117c6a0", // id of the trade   "currency1AccountId": "6082ab462936b4478117c6a0",   "currency2AccountId": "6082ab512936b4478117c6a2",   "fee": null,   "feeAccountId": null,   "isMaker": true,   "expiredWithoutMatch": false }</pre> 10 credits will be debited for every monitored customer every day.</li> <li><b>TRANSACTION_IN_THE_BLOCK</b> - Enable HTTP POST JSON notifications on ledger => blockchain transaction, when transaction is included in the block.
 This web hook will be invoked, when the outgoing transaction is included in the block.
 Request body of the POST request will be JSON object with attributes:
  <pre>   {     "txId": "0x026f4f05b972c09279111da13dfd20d8df04eff436d7f604cd97b9ffaa690567",     "reference": "90270634-5b07-4fad-b17b-f82899953533",     "accountId": "6086ed0744c45b24d4fbd039",     "currency": "BSC",     "withdrawalId": "608fe5b73a893234ba379ab2",     "address": "0x8ce4e40889a13971681391AAd29E88eFAF91f784",     "amount": "0.1",     "blockHeight": 8517664   }</pre> 10 credits will be debited every day, 1 credit for every included transaction notified via web hook.</li> <li><b>KMS_FAILED_TX</b> - Enable HTTP POST JSON notifications on error during KMS signature process.
 This web hook will be invoked, when the Tatum KMS receives error during processing transactions.
 Request body of the POST request will be JSON object with attributes:
  <pre>{   "signatureId": "6082ab462936b4478117c6a0",   "error": "Error message from the KMS" }</pre> 10 credits will be debited every day.</li> <li><b>KMS_COMPLETED_TX</b> - Enable HTTP POST JSON notifications on successful completion of KMS signature process.
 This web hook will be invoked, when the Tatum KMS successfully completes the signature during processing transactions.
 Request body of the POST request will be JSON object with attributes:
  <pre>{   "signatureId": "6082ab462936b4478117c6a0",   "txId": "0x7bb7d3b90567e89f999f2e3d263bc3738a018dbbcfa9f5397678cf17cdf0235f" }</pre> 10 credits will be debited every day.</li> <li><b>ACCOUNT_BALANCE_LIMIT</b> - Report with all account balances above desired limit.</li> <li><b>TRANSACTION_HISTORY_REPORT</b> - Report with all ledger transactions for last X hours, where X is set by the subscription attribute as interval.
 Maximum number of transactions returned by this report is 20000.
-Transactions are obtained from the time of the invocation of the GET method to obtain report - X hours.</li> </ul> In case of unsuccesful web hook response status - other then 2xx - web hook is repeated 9 more times with exponential backoff.
+Transactions are obtained from the time of the invocation of the GET method to obtain report - X hours.</li> </ul>
+ In case of unsuccesful web hook response status - other then 2xx - web hook is repeated 9 more times with exponential backoff.
 Parameters are T = 15 * 2.7925^9, where 15 is interval in s, backoff rate is 2.7925 and 9 is current number of retries.
 Last web hook is fired after 24 hours approximatelly.
 After last failed attempt, web hook is deleted from our system.
 The 2xx response must be returned in 10 seconds after web hook is fired.
- Result of the operation is subscription ID, which can be used to cancel subscription or obtain additional data connected to it like reports.</p>
+ Result of the operation is subscription ID, which can be used to cancel subscription or obtain additional data connected to it like reports.

 ### Example